elobuho/ryobi-hp/README.md

 ## Read More Arrow component

 ![Content projection](blob/more-arrow.gif)
 For the Read More component I decided to do the opposite and wrap any given content into a link with some fancy animated arrow on top.
-Of course, more config options could be provided using @Input decorator, like arrow's direction, etc.
+Of course, more config options could be provided using @Input decorator, like an arrow direction, etc.
-In this approach, any content inside component's selector gets projected where ng-content selector is.
+In this approach, any content inside component's selector gets projected by replacing an ng-content selector.

     <a href="{{ target }}" (click)="onClick($event)"><ng-content></ng-content></a>

+## Annoying issue with assets path finally solved

+Do you know how to set assets' paths in styles?
+Well, there's only one answer - relative to the URL.
+But what if you will build a project with `--base-href` param set to something different than `/` ? - Paths will break and assets will not be available.
+To solve this issue I introduced one additional variable in my SCSS setup

+    $base-href: '/ryobi-hp-static';

+While it's still not perfect, as you need to adjust it per build, it works good-enough and is used like

+    background-image: url("#{$base-href}/assets/cross-fill-white.svg");

+## PWA support

+Since it's just few cli commands away, I have done it.